openstack/os-collect-config/README.md

 Just pass it the path to a directory tree of templates:
 ```
-cornfig -t /home/me/my_templates
+os-config-applier -t /home/me/my_templates
 ```

 # Templates?

-The template directory structure should mimic a root filesystem, and contain templates for only those files you want cornfig-ed.
+The template directory structure should mimic a root filesystem, and contain templates for only those files you want configured.

 e.g.
 ```